ADA Accessibility Information

 How Is Gum Disease Treated?

 Woman pointing at mouth and smilingGum disease, also called periodontal disease, is a serious issue.
 When it starts, however, it does not always seem so significant.
 In fact, most people with the early stages of gum disease are completely unaware of its presence.
 Gum disease is caused by a buildup of plaque and bacteria on your teeth.
 These substances produce toxins that irritate your gums, causing inflammation.
 Inflamed tissue begins to pull away from the teeth, creating pockets.
 Bacteria begin attacking your jawbone and periodontal ligaments in addition to your gums.
 Untreated, you could be faced with gum recession, loose teeth, and tooth loss.
-The Elmwood Dental Group LLC can help with gum disease treatment.
+Elmwood Dental can help with gum disease treatment.

 Scaling and Root Planing